UEF-SmartSleepLab/sleeplab-format/README.md

 Tools for transforming heterogeneous sleep measurement data to a unified format.

+## Related tools

+[sleeplab-converters](https://github.com/UEF-SmartSleepLab/sleeplab-converters) for converting other formats exported from PSG software to sleeplab format.

+[sleeplab-extractor](https://github.com/UEF-SmartSleepLab/sleeplab-extractor) for extracting and preprocessing a subset of data in sleeplab format for the needs of specific studies.

+[sleeplab-tf-dataset](https://github.com/UEF-SmartSleepLab/sleeplab-tf-dataset) for reading data in sleeplab format as a tensorflow Dataset.

 ## Installation

 For development, you need to [install from cloned repository](#install-from-cloned-repository).
 To just use the current version, [install with pip from github](#install-with-pip-from-github).